-Actor James Nesbitt OBE, known for his roles in Cold Feet, The Missing and Lucky Man has been an Ambassador since 2005 after being introduced to Unicef UK through his favourite football team Manchester United.
+Actor James (Jimmy) Nesbitt OBE, known for his roles in Cold Feet, The Missing and Lucky Man has been an Ambassador since 2005 after being introduced to UNICEF UK through his favourite football team Manchester United.

-James has travelled widely with Unicef, raising awareness and vital funds to keep children safe.
-His first trip was to India in 2005 to see Unicef funded education projects and he later travelled to Sudan to see our programmes rehabilitating child soldiers.
+James has travelled widely with UNICEF YJ, raising awareness and vital funds to keep children safe.
+His first trip was to India in 2005 to see UNICEF UK funded education projects and he later travelled to Sudan to see our programmes rehabilitating child soldiers.

 For Soccer Aid for UNICEF 2, he visited projects in Georgia to understand issues facing institutionalised children and for Soccer Aid for UNICEF 3 he saw UNICEF UK’s work in Guinea for children living with malaria.

 James also supports our fundraising events and appeals, including recently the UNICEF UK Halloween Ball as well as our UK programme work.